How-to's and tutorials

 - Just got this tip as part of a reviewer invitation: How to be a good (not just nasty) reviewer.
 I'd add to that: If you don't have the competence to evaluate something properly, don't go ask other people online and copy the harshest opinion someone confidently spouts!
 I've seen this happen on methodology forums.
 This could make your review completely unfair and dysfunctional, while by your own tacit admission you're not able to judge whether that's the case or not.
 If you don't know the extent to which something is a real problem for a paper, be honest and just leave it alone (and learn about it, but not in the context of having a reviewer's potential impact) or raise a much more tentative concern in your review.

-- Volume going low on PC after removing headphones: After searching for software solutions, it turns out brute force solves all again, you have to jiggle / lever the headphone plug around while it's half in and if the angle is right the volume goes back to normal.
+- Volume going low on PC after removing headphones: After searching for software solutions, it turned out brute force solves all again in this case: just have to jiggle / lever the headphone plug around while it's half in and if the angle is right the volume goes back to normal.

 - List of psychology journals.